cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 - Thumbnails: Often, for thumbnails, we want to load the image as quickly as possible but don't need the full resolution.
 We can use a byte range request to fetch a lower resolution version of the data.
 - CINE: For certain imaging needs, the frame rate is absolutely essential in the cine mode.
 Often, the gross anatomy is desired in these scenarios, not the details, but the frame rate is of greater importance.
 We can use the byte range request to fetch the subresolution of the data, guaranteeing that we can achieve the target frame rate.

+In the future, a separate memory cache might be used for range request details, but right now the intermediate data is held alongside the image data.
+Storing it in a cache would allow for CINE display with only the cost of decoding the image.

 ## Conclusion